Bilingual German Swiss Maturité

 after graduating at Ecole Moser

-Right from M1, students can benefit from our counselling service which provides information on university courses in Switzerland, England and the USA as well as on gap years (language courses, internships, voluntary work, travelling, etc.) in Switzerland and abroad.
+Our orientation service provides students with information about university programmes in Switzerland, England and the USA as well as gap years (language courses, internships, volunteering, trips, etc.) in Switzerland and abroad.

 The figures indicate the number of 45-minute periods per week.